Comprehensive Review Real Customer Analysis

 Design and Build Quality

-The real story is in the midsole.
-That nitrogen-infused DNA LOFT v3 foam is the star.
-It's lighter and a bit softer than the v2 used in the Ghost 15.
-This is paired with their classic Segmented Crash Pad, which is basically a series of grooves in the sole that help make the movement from heel-to-toe feel less clunky.
-It’s a smooth operator, that’s for sure.
+The real story is the midsole.
+Nitrogen-infused DNA LOFT v3 is the star, and it’s lighter and a bit softer than the v2 in the Ghost 15.
+It’s paired with the Segmented Crash Pad, essentially a series of grooves that help the heel-to-toe transition feel smoother and less clunky.

-Flipping it over, the outsole uses RoadTack rubber.
-It’s got good coverage and provides reliable grip on pavement and treadmills.
-Durability here is a known strength for the Ghost line.
+The outsole uses RoadTack rubber with good coverage and reliable grip on pavement and treadmills.
+Durability is a known Ghost strength.

-At 278 grams, it's not the lightest shoe on the market, but it doesn't feel like a brick either.
-The main special tech you're paying for is that DNA LOFT v3.
-As for durability issues, while most find it to be a tank, there are some whispers online about the mesh upper showing premature wear around the toe box for a small number of runners.
+At 278 grams, it’s not the lightest shoe on the market, but it doesn’t feel heavy on the run either.
+The main tech you’re paying for is DNA LOFT v3.
+On durability, most people consider it a tank, though there are occasional reports of the mesh upper showing premature wear around the toe box.

 Comfort and Fit

-Comfort is the Ghost's calling card, and the 16 delivers.
-The new midsole foam really dials up the softness.
-In terms of sizing, it generally fits true to size.
-However, if you're on the wider side of the foot spectrum, you might want to heed the advice of some users and consider going up half a size or, better yet, opting for the wide (D) or extra-wide (2E) versions.
-Brooks is pretty good about offering multiple widths, which is a big plus.
+Comfort is the Ghost’s calling card, and the 16 delivers.
+The new midsole foam dials up the softness without making the shoe feel unstable.
+On sizing, it generally fits true to size.
+If you’re on the wider side, consider going up half a size or, better yet, choosing the wide (D) or extra-wide (2E) versions.
+Brooks being consistent with width options is a big plus.

-The width profile is pretty accommodating, especially with the different width options available.
-The standard 'B' width can feel a bit snug in the toe box for some, so don't be shy about trying the wider options.
-There’s virtually no break-in period required.
-You can pretty much take these out for a decent run straight out of the box, which is a huge bonus.
-One runner's comment really sums it up: "The cushioning of this shoe is great more so than the 15.
+The width profile is pretty accommodating once you pick the right option.
+The standard 'B' width can feel snug in the toe box for some runners, so don’t be shy about going wider.
+Break-in is minimal, and many people take these out for a real run right away.
+One runner's comment sums it up well: "The cushioning of this shoe is great more so than the 15.
 Seems well built and the heel box durable.
 It is really grippy on asphalt."

 Love the comfort features?